Numerical Weather Forecasting using Convolutional-LSTM with Attention and Context Matcher Mechanisms: The Weather Model

+Next, we obtain the weighted input spatio-temporal time series by taking the Hadamard product of each feature matrix with the corresponding attention matrix:

+where $\mathbf{A}_{t}^{l}, \mathbf{\tilde{X}}_{t}^{l}\in \mathbb{R}^{M\times N}$.
+Each cell in $\mathbf{A}_{t}^{l}$ represents the attention value assigned to the respective features of that particular cell.
+Through the integration of the attention mechanism, our encoder is able to selectively focus on different spatio-temporal time series at each time step.
+Note that the $\ast$ operation in \eqref{eq:energy} corresponds to 2D convolution.
+We integrate convolutional operations into the attention mechanism as the fully-connected methods require 2D inputs.
+In essence, without the convolution operations we would have to flatten the input tensor, hence, lose the information regarding the spatial covariances that we capture through our ConvLSTM units.

-\subsection{Decoder and Context Matcher Mechanism}
+\subsubsection{Decoder and Context Matcher Mechanism}

-The purpose of the decoder is to decode the encoded information.
-As shown in Figure \ref{fig:model_graph}, the decoder consists of stacked ConvLSTM units same as the encoder.
-To prevent performance loss on long length inputs, we introduce a context matcher mechanism.
-This mechanism sums the hidden states, $\mathbf{H}_t^k$ of the encoder's layers in time dimension.
-This way, we can increase the length of gradient flow up to the first time step.
-As observed in \cite{trajgru, traj_cv}, the reversed matching of the hidden states of the encoder's layers increased the performance.
-As shown in Figure \ref{fig:model_graph}, we used that symmetry in our architecture, and we set the number of layers in the encoder and the decoder the same.
-The encoder's hidden state dimensions decrease as the number of layers increases, naturally vice-versa for the decoder.
-With this architecture, we obey the encoder-decoder design convention, encoding to dense decoding to extend the representation.
-We can describe context matcher mechanism as,
+We present a specific decoder architecture to extract the information encoded within the context vector produced by the encoder.
+As illustrated in Fig. \ref{fig:model_graph}, our decoder consists of stacked ConvLSTM units, same as the encoder.
+To prevent performance loss given long-length inputs, we additionally incorporate a context matcher mechanism.
+This mechanism aggregates the hidden states of the encoder layers, given by $\mathcal{H}_1^k + \dots + \mathcal{H}_T^k$.
+Thus, we can increase the length of the gradient flow up to the first time step.
+As shown in Fig. \ref{fig:model_graph}, we use symmetry in our architecture and set the number of layers in the encoder and the decoder to be the same.
+The encoder's hidden state dimensions decrease as the number of layers increases and vice-versa for the decoder.
+We describe our context matcher mechanism as